CESNET/du-docs/docs/hw.md

 ## kuba-cluster

 This cluster comprises 4992 *hyperthreaded* CPU cores, 3456 currently available to users, 19.5TB RAM, 13TB currently available to users, and 22 NVIDIA A40, 6 NVIDIA A10 and 12 NVIDIA A100 (80GB variant) GPU accelerators.
+Four A100 cards are configured as MIGs in 12x 10GB + 8 20GB variants.
 It consists of 38 nodes (31 currently available) with the following configuration:

 |  38x |                  |
 | :--- | :--- |